- Read our review guidelines

 The rods will tend to be shorter in length than those used for surf fishing or offshore fishing.
 This means they can be more suitable for smaller bodies of water where casting distance is not a priority.

 The shorter rods can give you more control and more accuracy over where you’re casting your bait, allowing for a more precise style of fishing.
-Much like finesse fishing, where you’re trying to present your lure as irresistible food, ultralight fishing can rely on the presentation of the bait.

-Why Use Ultralight Rods?
+Why Use Ultralight Over Light Rods?

 Fishing with ultralight rods can be useful for targeting smaller fish and can make your fishing trip a lot more fun and can even result in you catching a lot more fish.